gonnavis/three-lightmap-baker/README.md

 ![alt text](screenshots/lightmap5.png)
-5. Using A LOT of copy & pasted code from Three GPU Pathtracer we can simulate light!
+5. Using the Three Mesh BVH library we can generate a BVH Mesh to speed up the raycasting.
+It also supports casting the rays on the GPU via a shader (this is super fast).
+Using A LOT of copy & pasted code from Three GPU Pathtracer we can simulate light!

 ## Further Reading / Watching
  - [I made a better Ray-Tracing engine](https://www.youtube.com/watch?v=A61S_2swwAc)